ATB-UQ/atb_docs/docs/source/general/searching_molecules.rst

 * By entering a InChI key, IUPAC, common name, RNME or PDB hetID in the designated input box
 * By entering the chemical formula of the desired molecule in the designated input box
-* If known, putting the molID of the desired molecule in the designated input box.
+* If known, by putting the molID of the desired molecule in the designated input box.

 This search can be further refined to only include molecules that have clinical data available, molecules that have the experimental free energy available, molecules that are currently being processed, molecules that have had their tautomers enumerated, or a combination thereof by checking the appropriate boxes.